VM as a Service in OpenShift Using Software Template Patterns

 -

-1- We could create a new template to support the new RHEL version, in this scenario, we will have 2 software templates (RHEL9, RHEL10).
-The cons are that you now need to maintain two different software templates.
+Option 1: Create a new template to support the new RHEL version.
+In this scenario, we would have 2 software templates (RHEL9, RHEL10).
+The disadvantage is that you would need to maintain two different software templates.

-We need to explore how many changes we must include in this new version to decide.
-Is there something else we should be updating in the VM definition besides the image name?
+We need to explore how many changes must be included in this new version to make the decision.
+Is there something else we should update in the VM definition besides the image name?

 -

-2- Update the current software template and make the necessary updates as generic as possible to support the new RHEL and the previous versions.
-This creates an opportunity to make this template more generic without adding too much complexity.
+Option 2: Update the current software template and make the necessary changes as generic as possible to support both the new RHEL version and previous versions.
+This creates an opportunity to make the template more generic without adding excessive complexity.

 When to use a new software template?

-When artifacts/components are very different or configurations are so dissimilar, they require many logic or variables to keep them on the same configuration.
-The main goal is to keep it as simple as possible to reduce maintenance.
+Use a new software template when artifacts or components are very different, or when configurations are so dissimilar that they require extensive logic or variables to maintain them in the same configuration.
+The main goal is to keep it as simple as possible to reduce maintenance overhead.

-The solution: We’ll choose the second option, update the current software template to support different RHEL versions.
-This will also help to reduce maintenance when a new version needs to be supported.
+We’ll choose the second option: update the current software template to support different RHEL versions.
+This approach will also help reduce maintenance when new versions need to be supported.

-Let’s explore what type of VMs I can create in OpenShift.
-Imagine that you are new to templating VMs in OpenShift, then what’s the best approach to bring a new instance of OpenShift?
-Let’s use OpenShift Virtualization to explore the different types and solutions available, or you can create a new one.
+Let’s explore what types of VMs you can create in OpenShift.
+Imagine that you are new to templating VMs in OpenShift - what’s the best approach to deploy a new VM instance?
+Let’s use OpenShift Virtualization to explore the different types and solutions available.

 -